Audit and Risk Assurance Committee

 The Audit Committee is comprised of four non-executive members of the Authority.
 Members of the executive team, representatives from the National Audit Office (NAO) and the HTA’s Internal Auditor also attend the Audit Committee.
 The Audit Committee meets three times a year.

-Full terms of reference are available here (PDF).
+Full terms of reference (PDF).

 Meeting minutes and papers: